 Whole grinds of mosquitoes are tested for arbovirus nucleic acids (including Ross River virus and Barmah Forest virus).
-There were no detections of Barmah Forest virus among sites that had collected mosquitos in this reporting week.
-Ross River virus was detected in mosquitoes collected in Bankstown (details below).
+There were no detections of Ross River virus or Barmah Forest virus among sites that had collected mosquitos in this reporting week.

-Test results for mosquito trapping sites in the latest week to 5 March 2022 (by date of report)
+Test results for mosquito trapping sites in the latest week to 19 March 2022 (by date of report)